-The City Council recognizes that investment risks can result from issuer defaults, market price changes or various technical complications leading to temporary illiquidity.
-Portfolio diversification is employed as a way to control risk.
-Investment Managers are expected to display prudence in the selection of securities, as a way to minimize default risk.
-No individual investment transaction shall be undertaken which jeopardizes the total capital position of the overall portfolio.
-The Treasurer shall periodically establish guidelines and strategies to control risks of default, market price changes, and illiquidity.
-Reporting The Treasurer or his deputy shall submit a monthly investment report to the City Council.
-This report will include all required elements of the monthly report as prescribed by Government Code Section 53646.
-Under the City's current Investment Policy, of the monthly report shall include: Type of investment a.
-Name of issuer b.
-Date of investment c.
-Date of maturity d.
-Amount of deposit or cost of the security e. f.
-Current market value Asking price Rate of Interest gh.
-A statement of compliance with California Code Section 53646, from hi. the City Treasurer certifying that sufficient investment liquidity and anticipated revenues are available to meet the City's budgeted expenditure requirement for the next six months; and NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF HERMOSA BEACH DOES HEREBY RESOLVE AS FOLLOWS:
+All participants in the investment process shall act as custodians of the public trust.
+Investment officials shall recognize that the investment portfolio is subject to public review and evaluation.
+The overall program shall be designed and managed with a degree of professionalism that is worthy of the public trust.
+In a diversified portfolio it must be recognized that occasional measurement losses are inevitable, and must be considered within the context of the overall portfolio's investment return, provided that adequate 1 2 diversification has been implemented.
+3 Risk Tolerance The City Council recognizes that investment risks can result from issuer defaults, market price changes or 4 various technical complications leading to temporary illiquidity.
+Portfolio diversification is employed as a 5 6 way to control risk.
+Investment Managers are expected to display prudence in the selection of securities, 7 as a way to minimize default risk.
+No individual investment transaction shall be undertaken which 8 jeopardizes the total capital position of the overall portfolio.
+The Treasurer shall periodically establish 9 guidelines and strategies to control risks of default, market price changes, and illiquidity.
+Reporting 10 The Treasurer or his deputy shall submit a monthly investment report to the City Council.
+This report will 11 12 include all required elements of the monthly report as prescribed by Government Code Section 53646.
+Under the City's current Investment Policy, of the monthly report shall include: 13 14 a.
+Type of investment b.
+Name of issuer 15 Date of investment 16 c.
+17 d.
+Date of maturity Amount of deposit or cost of the security e.
+18 f.